vyskoczilova/woocommerce-payforpayment/README.txt

 == Upgrade Notice ==
-Requires at least WooCommerce 2.6 and newer.
+Requires at least WooCommerce 2.6 or newer.